t-aono/picture-shelf/README.md

 ## Overview

-A simple Web application that allows you to manage images
+A simple Web application that allows you to manage images.

 ## Description